Brain-eating amoeba causes rare infection in Missouri resident; 1st case in 35 years

 The resident, whom public health officials did not identify, is in an intensive care unit battling an infection called primary amebic meningoencephalitis (PAM).
 It’s caused by the brain-eating amoeba known as Naegleria fowleri.

-The amoeba lives in warm freshwater, such as lakes, rivers, and ponds.
+The amoeba lives in warm freshwaters, such as lakes, rivers, and ponds.
 Health officials did not say where the resident was exposed to the amoeba, as they continue to investigate.

 Since 1962, only 154 known cases have been identified in the United States.
 The only other case identified in a Missouri resident occurred in 1987, according to DHSS.